NotAShelf/notashelf.dev/apps/notashelf.dev/posts/vibe-coding.md

 with behavior, security, data access, side effects, and edge cases.
 You are not choosing car sketches for a brochure; you are selecting an actual vehicle that someone will drive.
 And if you don't understand what's under the hood, you are gambling with your user's safety.
+The belief that AI-generated code can be blindly trusted because it "builds and runs" dismisses these hidden complexities and the inherent unpredictability of probabilistic models.
+Treating generated code as a finished product rather than a draft invites risk.

 ## What Vibe Coding Forgets